nollstead/Green-Bean/examples/ADC/README.md

 #### 3. Configure ADC Parameters

-Now we'll tell the ADC where to obtain the analog data, in which order we want to sample (rank), how to convert it and how often we want to sample the data.
+Now we'll tell the ADC where to obtain the analog data, in which order we want to sample (rank), how to convert it and how samples to take for each conversion.
 Since we're reading joystick values, which inherently range from 0 to 255, we'll tell it to do an 8-bit conversion.
-This saves us from having to map the results into that range via code (as is typically done with an Arduino using the map() function).
+This saves us from having to map the results into that range via code (as is typically done with an Arduino using the **map()** function).
 We'll also tell it to let us know, by firing an event (we'll see that later), when both conversions are complete.
 We also set the sampling time arbitrarily to something in the middle of the range:  Lower values are quicker but less accurate, higher values take more time - although in this case the sampling time doesn't make much difference.

-Note the order that these settings are made is important - as some options are not available until others are set
+Note that the order that these settings are made is important - as some options are not available until others are set

   - click on the parameter settings tab
   - Set resolution to ADC 8-bit resolution